dct2012/4wm/README.md

 Panel - Statusbar
 -----------------

-Currently, frankensteinwm only provides you with a way to clear space for a panel and with desktop information that needs to be parsed.
+Currently, 4wm only provides you with a way to clear space for a panel and with desktop information that needs to be parsed.
 For further details refer to [monsterwm][monsterwm-panel].